joshbegley/nyt-latest/README.md

 `At the main plant of Motivatit Seafoods, a family-run oyster farming and processing business in Houma, rain from Tropical Depression Nicholas poured down from the roof, which was already damaged by Hurricane Ida.`\
 https://nytimes.com/video/us/100000007974268/nicholas-flash-flooding-louisiana-ida.html?searchResultPosition=5

-**Former Client Charged With Shooting Alex Murdaugh in ‘Assisted Suicide’ Attempt**\
+**Alex Murdaugh Told His Former Client to Kill Him Before Shooting, Police Say**\
-`A 61-year-old man was arrested after Mr. Murdaugh survived a shooting on a rural South Carolina road.
-Mr. Murdaugh’s wife and son were fatally shot in June.`\
+`A 61-year-old man was arrested after Mr. Murdaugh survived being shot in the head on a rural South Carolina road.
+Mr. Murdaugh’s wife and son had been fatally shot in June.`\
 https://nytimes.com/2021/09/14/us/alex-murdaugh-shooting-arrest.html?searchResultPosition=6

 **Your Wednesday Briefing**\